Siequnu/workUp/README.md

 One solution to this is the use of peer-review software to automate administrative tasks inherent to peer review.
 While [comparative studies](https://www.reap.ac.uk/PEER/Software.aspx) have been made, most software for this purpose is expensive, and suitable only for large-scale deployment at a University- or College- level.
-Sofwares like **Aropa**, **Calibrated Peer Review**, **PeerMark (TURNITIN)**, and **PRAZE** are hard to set-up, resource-intensive to run and require a large amount of commitement and computer knowledge from education practitioners.
+Sofwares like **Aropa**, **Calibrated Peer Review**, **PeerMark (TURNITIN)**, and **PRAZE** are hard to set-up, resource-intensive to run and require a large amount of commitment and computer knowledge from education practitioners.

 workUp is an attempt to make a software that: